adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## How is æternity different from Ethereum and Bitcoin?

-Smart contracts don't yet exist in Bitcoin, and all transactions are executed on-chain.
+Smart contracts don't yet exist in Bitcoin, and channels are limited to only doing payments.
+Bitcoin channels are also only one-way channels currently.

 In Ethereum, smart contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
-There is only a ground layer for smart contracts, without a coherent design, coherent API for web apps, naming system, nor oracles.
-These can only be built _on top of_ the blockchain.

 In æternity, smart contracts only exist for a moment.
 They are settled _independently_ from all other contracts via state channels.
-This makes blockchain use cases and throughput more scalable for mainstream adoption and suitable for private use cases.
+Since contracts on æternity are independent, they can be processed in parallel.
+This makes
+Aeternity more scalable and thus, more suited for mainstream adoption.

 ## Why is æternity faster than Ethereum?

-Since contracts on æternity are independent, they can be processed in parallel.

 On æternity computation by default happens off-chain.
-While it is possible to move computation in Ethereum, it is much more complicated than standard contracts.
+While it is possible to move computation off-chain in Ethereum, it is much more complicated than standard contracts.
 A lot of boilerplate code needs to be reimplemented for every contract.
+If you want an off-chain app with turing complete capability on ethereum, that app would depend on an on-chain virtual machine to process the off-chain state.
+Layering another compiler on top of the ethereum VM makes it slower.

 ## How does æternity compare with..?